hdShang/arxiv-daily/docs/cs-CL/2025-08-10/papers/250807173v2-omni-safetybench-a-benchmark-for-safety-evaluation-of-audio-visual-l.md

 ---
 layout: default
-title: Omni-SafetyBench: A Benchmark for Safety Evaluation of Audio-Visual Large Language Models
+title: "Omni-SafetyBench: A Benchmark for Safety Evaluation of Audio-Visual Large Language Models"
 ---

 # Omni-SafetyBench: A Benchmark for Safety Evaluation of Audio-Visual Large Language Models